atomashpolskiy/bt/README.md

 **Bt** has out-of-the-box support for multiple simultaneous torrent sessions with minimal system overhead.
 1% CPU and 32M of RAM should be enough for everyone!

+### Partial downloads

+**Bt** has an API for selecting only a subset of torrent files to download.
+See the `bt.TorrentClientBuilder.fileSelector(TorrentFileSelector)` client builder method.
+File selection works for both `.torrent` file-based and magnet link downloads.

 ### Java 8 CompletableFuture

 Client API leverages the asynchronous `java.util.concurrent.CompletableFuture` to provide the most natural way for co-ordinating multiple torrent sessions.
 E.g. use `CompletableFuture.allOf(client1.startAsync(...), client2.startAsync(...), ...).join()`.
 Or create a more sophisticated processing pipeline.